Hummingbird's Favorite Nectar Filled Plants

 Red Cardinal Flower (Lobelia cardinalis)

 The red cardinal flower is native to North America and likes to grow in moist woodlands, wet meadows, and along streams and ponds in the wild.
-The leaves are a dark, shiny green and the flowers a brilliant red.
+The leaves are dark, shiny green, and the flowers a brilliant red.
 Bees, butterflies, and other pollinators are also attracted to this plant.
 The plant is poisonous if eaten in large quantities.

 Zone |